 The UP 3985 is a 4-6-6-4 "Challenger"-type steam locomotive and the largest such locomotive still operating anywhere in the country.
 The Union Pacific Railroad once owned more than one-hundred of these locomotives but today only two remain preserved.
-Interestingly, unlike sister steamer #844, UP 3985 did not always remain on the railroad's roster.
+Interestingly, unlike sister steamer #844, #3985 did not always remain on the railroad's roster.
 It sat, retired for many years in Cheyenne before a volunteer effort by Union Pacific employees brought the locomotive back to life in the early 1980s.
-Today, both #844 and #3985 call the Cheyenne roundhouse their home and make annual excursion trips around the Union Pacific system.
-While the famous Northern sees regular outings across the railroad the much larger Challenger is not put into service as often given its immense size and expense to operate.
-When she is out of her stall, however, the big locomotive is quite a site to see in operation!
+Today, both #844 and #3985 call the Cheyenne roundhouse their home but alas only the former remains active.
+The big Challenger made its last run in 2010 and was officially retired in January, 2020 (retroactive to May, 2019) following 4-8-8-4 #4014's return to service.
+The Big Boy enjoyed an incredibly successful public relations campaign across the UP system in 2019 where more than 1 million spectators saw it thunder across the railroad that year.
+Thankfully, #3985 will remain as part of the steam program, stored in the Cheyenne roundhouse.

 The Challenger-type has its beginnings due to a need by the Union